-Students are encouraged, through free inquiry and free expression, to develop their capacity for critical judgment and to engage in sustained and independent search for knowledge.
+Students are encouraged, through free inquiry and free expression, to develop their capacity for critical judgment and to engage in a sustained and independent search for knowledge.
 The freedom to learn depends upon appropriate opportunities and conditions in the classroom, on the campus, and in the larger community.
 Students should exercise their freedom with responsibility.

-Admission to our institution carries with it the expectation that students will conduct themselves as responsible members of the Pierce College community; that they will observe the standards of conduct; respect the rights, privileges and property of other members of the academic community; will maintain a high standard of integrity and honesty; and will not interfere with legitimate college business.
+The student is in the unique position of being a member of the community at large, having the rights and responsibilities of any citizen, and of being a member of the college community.
+Admission to Pierce College carries with it the expectations that students shall conduct themselves as responsible members of the Pierce College community, observe the standards of conduct, respect the rights, privileges and property of other members of the academic community, maintain a high standard of integrity and honesty, and not interfere with legitimate college business appropriate to the pursuit of academic goals.

-The student's success is dependent on our district fostering a positive district-wide climate that supports learning, communication, recognition and collaboration among a diverse faculty, staff and student body.
+The student's success is dependent on the district fostering a positive district-wide climate that supports learning, communication, recognition and collaboration among a diverse faculty, staff and student body.

-As an agency of the State of Washington, Pierce College must respect and adhere to all laws established by local, state and federal authorities.
-Pierce College also has developed a set of regulations to assure the orderly conduct of the affairs of our institution.
-The rules and policies, if violated, may result in student discipline in accordance with the procedures established in the Student Code of Conduct.
+As an agency of the state of Washington, Pierce College must respect and adhere to all laws established by local, state and federal authorities.
+Pierce College also has developed a set of rules and regulations to ensure the orderly conduct of the affairs of the district.
+These rules and regulations, if violated, may result in student discipline in accordance with the procedures established in the student code of conduct.

-The Student Rights & Responsibilities/Student Code of Conduct Policy is available online: www.pierce.ctc.edu.
-Copies are also available from the office of the vice presidents of learning and student success at each college, the office of the executive vice president of extended learning and in the office of the director at each site.
+The Student Rights and Responsibilities/Student Code of Conduct Policy is available online at www.pierce.ctc.edu.
+Copies are also available in the offices of the vice presidents of learning and student success at each college, the Student Life office, and in the office of the judicial affairs advisor.